truenas/documentation/content/SCALE/Virtualization/CreatingManagingVMsSCALE.md

 Close the Dispaly window

 To test if it now boots up on startup:
-* Power off the VM
+* Power off the VM.
-* Click the Start button
+* Click the Start button.
-* Click the Dispaly button
+* Click the Dispaly button.
 * Log into your Debian VM.
 {{< /hint >}}